Back to school with delta variant surging: Pediatrician, parent, and student weighs in

 “I think if they do what they did last year, and they accept people’s recommendations, and those who care about the community,” said Deanene Tonn, mother of two USD 259 students.
 “Those who follow health and infectious illness, and I feel like they’ll do a good job this year, too.”

-Toon continued, “I feel good about it and I’m happy that they’re talking about masking up again indoors.”
+“I feel good about it, and I’m happy that they’re talking about masking up again indoors,” Toon continued.

+Her daughter Loren Tonn is not thrilled about masking up but is ready to do so.

 “It was something that was gonna help, not just us, but like our families and our grandparents and everybody else around us,” Loren added.